martinb3-cookbooks/chefdk-demo/README.md

 ### default

-Simply pulls down a package for chef-dk and installs it.
+Calls upstream chef-dk cookbook to install chef-dk.
 You will need a test-kitchen provisioner or something else to install chef first, as chef is required to converge this cookbook at all.

-It doesn't matter if you use the chef omnibus installer or not.

 ### rbenv